30 May 2018

 We can now check the status to see if we are up to date.
 And if we go to our fork on GitHub it should say it is up to date with master.

 We are now free to create a new branch for an issue we want to work on.
-So if I wanted to work on this umbraco issue it would be something like this.
+You can just create a branch using git like this:

 If you would like to come back to this post again later, you can either bookmark this page, or just go to codeshare.co.uk/fork for quickness.

 Here is the video in case you want to watch me show you instead: